Joel-Mercier/expo-starter/README.md

 You can combine the `--profile` and `--platform` flags to build for a specific profile and platform.
 You can find the available profiles in the `eas.json` file.

+You can also build the app locally by adding the `--local` flag.

 ## Linting and formatting

 This project uses [biome](https://biomejs.dev/) for linting and formatting the code.